|Guides Home History Glossary Publishers Artists Topicals Collecting Blog Calendar Contact|

-Photochrom: The different color grains used in the Photocrom Company’s postcards tend to be printed in high contrast to one another within any single area.
+Photochrom: The different color grains used in the Photocrom Company’s photo-chromolithographic postcards tend to be printed in high contrast to one another within any single area.
 While this created less harmonious color fields it had the effect of uniting the entire composition.
 This effect was enhanced by using an earthly palette suitable for rendering landscape as seen in the detail below.

-Most Poly-Chrome postcards seem to have been published by the American News Company between 1903 and 1907, but the same name and logo can be found on much later cards published by other firms.
-These late cards however were almost always produced in an entirely different technique.
+Most Poly-Chrome postcards seem to have been published by the American News Company between 1903 and 1907, but the same trade name and logo can be found on much later cards published by other firms.
+These late cards however were usually produced in an entirely different technique.
 A few other publishers produced similar photo based postcards through screenless lithography in combination with traditional drawn techniques.
 Many such cards were produced in Europe, possibly from the same printing firm without any reference to technique or publisher.

 Photo-Chromolithograph: This postcard published by Chisholm Brothers makes no reference to technique but it is very similar in appearance to Poly-chromes.
 While it uses screenless lithography to reproduce its photo-based composition in black and grey, there are also obvious signs of extensive retouching as in the addition of many hand drawn yellow dots.